baleada/docs/assets/md/gesture/index.md

 order: 0
 ---

-Baleada Gesture is a tiny [factory function](https://www.youtube.com/watch?v=ImwrezYhw4w) that provides a useful API for defining custom [gestures](#what-is-a-gesture).
+Baleada Gesture is a tiny [factory function](https://www.youtube.com/watch?v=ImwrezYhw4w) that helps you define custom [gestures](#what-is-a-gesture).

+The function returns an API—more specifically, a JavaScript object with useful properties and methods that will help you handle DOM events and recognize gestures.

 :::
 ## A note, before you dive in
 :::

-Baleada Gesture was designed and written during the development of the [`Listenable`](/docs/logic/classes/listenable) class in Baleada Logic, and [Baleada Listenable Gestures](/docs/listenable-gestures) was built on top of Baleada Gesture to help you listen for the following gestures in your project:
+Baleada Gesture was designed and written during the development of the [`Listenable`](/docs/logic/classes/listenable) class in Baleada Logic, and [Baleada Listenable Gestures](/docs/listenable-gestures) is built on top of Baleada Gesture to help you listen for the following gestures in your project:
 - clicks (for recognizing single clicks, double clicks, or any other number of clicks)
 - drag
 - dragdrop